 "...most of the time."

-One piece of advice got me through all those times, alongside my daughter and my fiance's love.
-It was Mama's words when I left home to live with Ichigo and the Ohta family.
+There was also one piece of advice that gave me strength through all those months.
+They were Mama's words when I left home to live with Ichigo and the Ohta family.
 She said "Firmly hold onto yourself, and stay resolute.
-The path you are walking is a righteous one."
+The path you are walking is a righteous one in the eyes of many."

 We walked home in silence.